 There are four levels of involvement as a HEAL City, Eager, Active, Fit or Fabulous.
 Lake Oswego has joined HEAL as a FABULOUS City.
 (Snap! ;-)

-Please join LO Parks & Recreation to celebrate commitment to health and wellness by observing “January is Healthy Eating Month”!
+Citizens of LO and the City's Parks & Recreation Department celebrated commitment to health and wellness by observing “January is Healthy Eating Month”!
 Lake Oswego is a HEAL City (Healthy Eating Active Living).
 We have so many great opportunities to make healthier choices and adopting habits that are focused on making informed food choices and exercising daily.
 These two actions will help to achieve and maintain a healthy weight, reduce the risk of chronic disease, and improve your overall health so that you can continue to Live Well in LO.
 The initiative to eat healthfully and live well, continutes throughout the year, join us!

 How can you eat well in LO?